Relaxation of Thermal Capillary Waves for Nanoscale Liquid Films on Anisotropic-slip Substrates: Simulation methodology

 We initialise each MD simulation as follows.
 The liquid film and vapour are equilibrated separately in periodic boxes at $T^*=0.7\varepsilon_{ll} /k_B$.
 The liquid film is then deposited above the substrate and the vapour on top of the film.
 Because there exists a gap (a depletion of liquid particles) between the solid and liquid, arising from the repulsive force in the LJ potential, it is necessary to deposit the liquid above the substrate by some distance.
 The thickness of the gap is found to be approximately $0.2$ nm at equilibrium, so that we choose a deposit distance $d=0.2$ nm.
 This makes the initial position of the film surface at $h_0+d=3.34$ nm.
 After assembly, the positions and velocities of the liquid and vapour atoms are updated with a Nos\'{e}-Hoover thermostat.
 Periodic boundary conditions are applied in the $x$ and $y$ directions of the system whilst vapour particles are reflected specularly in the $z$ direction at the top boundary of the system.

 The free surface position is defined as the usual equimolar surface.
 The way to extract the surface profile $h(x,y,t)$ from MD simulations is detailed in our previous work\cite{zhang2019}.
+Since the density of vapour is much smaller than the liquid’s, and we are well away from the critical point, the position of the interface can be unambiguously defined.
 Then two-dimensional Fourier transforms of the surface profile are performed to obtain the amplitude of interfacial Fourier modes.